 While we’ve made a churn prediction above, you could just as easily follow these steps for tasks like sentiment analysis.

-Let’s dig deeper into five types of classification algorithms:
+Let’s dig deeper into eight types of classification algorithms:

 Support Vector Machines (SVM) are robust and effective machine learning algorithms that transform your data into a linear decision space.
 The algorithm then determines the optimal hyperplane in this linear decision space, which separates your training data into different classes, such as legitimate or spam email.